CIRED/cape_town_NEDUM_Python/_doc_source/technical_doc.rst

 Then, the code calls on the ``data.py`` module.
 This allows to import basic geographic data, macro data, households and income data, land use projections, flood data, scenarios for time-dependent variables, and transport data (see :doc:`../readme_link` for the appropriate tree structure where to locate the data folder).
 The databases used are presented in :doc:`../data_bases`.
 A more detailed view on the specific data sets called in the code, and their position in the folder architecture, is given in :doc:`../data_sets` [#fdata]_.

 It should be noted that, by default, housing type data (used for validation) has already been converted from the SAL (Small Area Level) dimension to the grid dimension (500x500m pixels) with the ``import_sal_data`` and ``gen_small_areas_to_grid`` functions, and that income net of commuting costs for each income group and each grid cell (from transport data) has already been computed from the calibrated incomes for each income group and each job center with the ``import_transport_data`` function.
 If one wants to run the process again, one needs to overwrite the associated default options (please note that this may take some time to run).
-The import of flood data (through the ``import_full_floods_data``) is also a little time-consuming when agents are set to anticipate floods.
+The import of flood data (through the ``import_full_floods_data`` function) is also a little time-consuming when agents are set to anticipate floods.

 A bit counter-intuitively, the scenario for the interest rate does not only serve to define future values of the variable (more on that in :ref:`subsequent_periods`), but also its value at the initial state (as the raw data contains both past and future values).
-As part of the ``import_macro_data`` function, the ``interest_rate`` variable is defined as the average over the past three years, through the ``interpolate_interest_rate`` function defined in the ``functions_dynamic.py`` module (included in the ``equilibrium`` package).
+As part of the ``import_macro_data`` function, the ``interest_rate`` variable is defined as an average over the past three years, through the ``interpolate_interest_rate`` function defined in the ``functions_dynamic.py`` module (included in the ``equilibrium`` package).
 This allows to smooth outcomes around a supposed equilibrium value:

 .. literalinclude:: ../inputs/data.py
    :language: python